launchableinc/cli/docs/resources/integrations/nunit.md

 2. `launchable subset` will get a subset from the Launchable platform and output that list to a text file
 3. Pass the text file into your test runner to run only those tests

-To retrieve a subset of tests, first list all the tests you would normally run and pass that to `launchable subset`:
+To retrieve a subset of tests, first create a list all the tests you would normally run (using `nunit3-console --explore`) and pass that to `launchable subset`:

+{% hint style="warning" %}
+If you pass any additional filters to `nunit-3-console` when you _run_ tests, make sure to pass those same filters when you run `nunit3-console --explore...`.
+This ensures that the same list of tests that you planned to run gets passed to Launchable for prioritization.
+{% endhint %}

 ```bash
 nunit3-console --explore=list.xml path/to/myassembly.dll